 In search of the core philosophies and practices that help us stay deeply connected to one another and give us feelings of agency and antifragility in a world where norms, expectations, jobs, housing, and even "facts" are constantly in flux.

-Through this podcast, we'll try to answer the question, "How do we live well and connect fully in modern society?”
+Through this podcast, we'll try to answer the question, "How do we live well, connect fully, and escape loneliness in modern society?”

 Hosted by Steve Dean, founder and online dating consultant atDateworking.com

 Anne Coleman is a Philadelphia-based educator and developmental psychology researcher who spent 7 years teaching high school English and Theater before she transitioned into research at the University of Pennsylvania.
 Her work examines the development of Theory of Mind —also known as perspective-taking — in adults, with the hope of better understanding how teachers use informal psychology in the classroom.
 When she is not teaching or conducting research, she can be found romping with her rescue dog, directing plays for a community theater group, and moonlighting as a speechwriter for a congressional campaign.
 You can follow Anne's adventures on Instagram at @AnneHLColeman